 - Research submissions having more than one author need to provide the name and proper contact details of a designated corresponding author.
 The corresponding author will be responsible for all timely communications with the editor and publisher, both before and after publication, regarding the originality and other ethical concerns of the paper.
-The publisher and editor will hold such a designated corresponding author responsible for any misrepresentation of facts or misconduct found either before or after publication.
+The publisher and editor will hold such a designated corresponding author responsible for any misrepresentation of facts or misconduct found either before or after the publication.
 All co-authors of a paper are expected to remain in good communication amongst themselves.

-- The onus is on the authors to reveal the source of all data and third party material used.
+- The onus is on the authors to reveal the source of all data and third-party material used.
 This includes any material used previously in both published and unpublished work by the authors themselves.

 - Use of any third party material is to be done after obtaining the written permission from the respective copyright holders.
 The permission documents should be submitted along with the research work submitted for publication and, at any stage, the publisher or editor cannot be held responsible for the improper use of copyrighted material in the research work.
 The authors should cooperate, if any investigation is initiated by the editor or publisher, in case data used in a study is found to be false, insufficient, or misrepresented.
-Authors are expected to comply with the editor or publisher when source of data, proof of authorship or any such detail is requested.
+Authors are expected to adhere to the editor or publisher when the source of data, proof of authorship or any such detail is requested.

 - When any ethical or technical issue is found with a published research work, the authors should be ready to provide corrigenda in a timely manner and cooperate with the editor and publisher in case of publication of an errata or retraction of the published research work.

-Ethics Guidelines for Editors
+Ethical Guidelines for Editors

 - Editors should do a rigorous, objective and confidential review of all original research submissions that pass the initial quality check and editorial assessment.
-The initial quality check should also include an originality check using a plagiarism detection software amongst other appropriate methods.
+The initial quality check should also include an originality check using plagiarism detection software amongst other appropriate methods.
 Research work that does not pass the initial test need not be considered for publication.
 However, the Editor needs to inform the author stating the reason for rejection.

 - Editors should provide the best care to the authors.
 All publication processes should be transparent and any queries from the authors regarding the publication process should be answered in a timely manner.
 Editors should communicate all editorial decisions regarding a research work submitted for publication to the respective author and give the authors the chance to appeal against the same.

-- • All research work submitted for publication should be subjected to a double blind peer review and the review report should be submitted to the publisher for archival purposes.
+- All research work submitted for publication should be subjected to a double-blind peer review and the review report should be submitted to the publisher for archival purposes.
 Any work that does not need a peer review should be accompanied by an editorial note that justifies its selection for publication.

 - Editors should ensure that the reviewers submit their reviews in the format given by the publisher and the review is done within a month from the receipt of the article.
-If the review report is not received and forwarded to the author within a month, the editor should inform the author on the reason for delay.
+If the review report is not received and forwarded to the author within a month, the editor should inform the author of the reason for the delay.

 - Editors need to keep the publishers informed of all editorial decisions and submit all relevant documents supporting the same.
 Any discrepancy, misrepresentation or insufficiency in copyright permissions procured by a research work sent for publication, as identified by the editor, should be brought to the notice of the publisher.

-Ethics Guidelines for Reviewers
+Ethical Guidelines for Reviewers

 - Reviewers should maintain the confidentiality of their work.
 Reviewers should not attempt to identify the author of a research work submitted for review and should maintain their anonymity.